 You already know how important YouTube is for business if you’re here.
-Let’s check out our guide for how to become a better YouTuber.
+Let’s check out our guide on how to become a better YouTuber.

-An increasing number of businesses are turning towards this video platform to either create content or advertising.
+Many businesses are turning towards this video platform to create content or advertise.

 So, you aren’t wrong to think about creating a YouTube channel.